-The thing that makes this peppermint hot chocolate “decadent” is the use of coconut milk.
+The thing that makes this peppermint hot chocolate "rich" is the use of coconut milk.
 Sure, you can skip the coconut milk and use non-dairy milk in its place and it would still be fine, but it won't be as creamy and slightly thicker than the regular stuff.

 After you make your vegan peppermint hot chocolate, sit back, relax, and enjoy it with one of the following:

 Vegan Peppermint Hot Chocolate

-Heat non-dairy milk and coconut milk in a small pot.
+- Heat non-dairy milk and coconut milk in a small pot.
 Heat until steaming but not boiling.

-Whisk in cocoa powder.
+- Whisk in cocoa powder.

-Add sweetener to taste, whisk.
+- Add sweetener to taste, whisk.

-If using coconut whip, add to the top.
+- If using coconut whip, add to the top.

 - You can use either full fat or light coconut milk (we're talking the canned stuff here, not the refrigerated stuff you buy in cartons).
 Using the full fat coconut milk thickens the hot chocolate slightly and makes it extra creamy.

 - Some peppermint extracts are stronger than others.
-Start out by adding 1/8 of a teaspoon to your hot chocolate, stir, and taste.
-If it needs more peppermint flavour, add another 1/8 of a teaspoon.
+Start out by adding ⅛ of a teaspoon to your hot chocolate, stir, and taste.
+If it needs more peppermint flavour, add another ⅛ of a teaspoon.

 - Nutrition info is based on the recipe as it is written using full fat coconut milk, 2 teaspoons of coconut sugar as a sweetener, and no toppings.
 Nutrition info is only to be used as a rough guide.
 Click to learn how nutrition info is calculated on this website.